Skip to content

 There are multiple different badge types, which different syntaxes.
 All badges need to be in their now line and have no indent / leading whitespace.
 Badges inside (fenced) code bocks are also not interpreted.

 If multiple consecutive lines contain badges, they will be displayed next to each other (if space permits it).
-If you want each badge to be on it's won line, add an empty line between the badges.
+If you want each badge to be on it's own line, add an empty line between the badges.

 Simple badges

-[Required version | 0.3.0+]
+[Required version : 0.3.0+]

 Example markdown: